Christian Nadé: Cyprus and Thailand

-On 29 July 2010 Nadé signed a 3-year contract with the Cypriot side Alki Larnaca.
+On 29 July 2010, Nadé signed a three-year contract with the Cypriot side Alki Larnaca.

 After a trial with TOT S.C. and Osotspa Saraburi during spring 2011, Nadé signed a contract with Thai Premier League side Samut Songkhram.
 He was officially unveiled in May 2011.
 After two years at the club Nadé joined PTT Rayong.

 Nadé agreed to sign for Scottish club East Fife in the summer of 2013, but the move collapsed because the club was unable to obtain international clearance for the move.
 Upon the move breaking down, East Fife's chairman Lee Murray said that he didn't care that the striker's move to East Fife had collapsed and that he "never thought he was that great."

 Dundee

-He then signed for another Scottish club, Dundee, in January 2014.
+Nadé then signed for another Scottish club, Dundee, in January 2014.
 Nadé made his debut for Dundee, on 25 January 2014, in a 2–0 loss against Falkirk.
 After making four appearances, Nadé scored his first goal for the club, as they beat Greenock Morton 2–0 on 1 March 2014.
 His performances as the Dee won the Championship to return to the top tier made him hugely popular with the Dundee supporters.
 He scored the first goal as Dundee beat Dumbarton 2–1 at Dens Park in the last game of the season to clinch the title.
 Despite making an impression at Dundee, Nadé was released upon his expiry of his contract.
 Although released by the club, Nadé remains optimistic of finding a new club.
 Nadé also stated he lost weight, quoting: "I'm in better condition than I’ve ever been in my career."

 Raith Rovers

-On 17 June 2014 Nadé agreed to sign for Raith Rovers.
+On 17 June 2014, Nadé agreed to sign for Raith Rovers.
 He scored the winning goal in Raith's 2–1 win over Rangers in the fifth round Scottish Cup tie on 9 February 2015.
 It was the club's first away win against Rangers since 1959.